 Lazy Americans.
 Don’t they realize it would be quicker after a brief survey of the lot to just immediately go and park one or two rows further away, rather than slowly inching their way down the row closest to the entrance, getting stuck waiting on pedestrians before they can proceed, only to find in the majority of cases there is no prize spot waiting for them?
 Apparently not.
-Apparently they are so lazy that that would be anathema, and it would simply be beneath them to have to walk an extra 50 strides.
+Apparently they are so lazy that that would be anathema, and it would simply be beneath them to have to walk an extra 50 paces.

 Lizard-brained shopping cart ad inserts

 The annoyances continue as you walk over to pull out a shopping cart from the cart bay just inside or outside the entrance.
 Nowadays, advertisements have invaded the carts themselves: 8.5 x 11″ inserts or thereabouts (I haven’t measured exactly) that have been slid into plastic frames on the end of each cart, facing out from both the inside and outside of the cart.